 Blockchain & IoT: Convergence

-The convergence of Blockchain and IoT technologies epitomizes the prime technological disruption since integration of computing and digital transaction processing systems.
-Due to continual high velocity progress in device innovation and software, it is now possible to offer transaction processing and intelligence to digital devices everywhere 24/7.
+The convergence of Blockchain and IoT technologies epitomizes the prime technological disruption since the integration of computing and digital transaction processing systems.
+Due to continual high-velocity progress in device innovation and software, it is now possible to offer transaction processing and intelligence to digital devices everywhere 24/7.
 However, there are critical adaptability challenges associated with distributed systems, as well as security, coordination, intellectual property management, identity, and privacy.

 Integrated Blockchain and IoT solutions can be created to support cryptographically secured data records protected against unauthorized alteration and modification.
-These solutions can be set-up to secure trust, accountability, and transparency while streamlining business processing and reporting.
+These solutions can be set-up to ensure trust, accountability, and transparency while streamlining business processing and reporting.

 Internet of Things (IoT) enables a large number of devices to send data to private Blockchain ledgers for inclusion in shared transactions with secure and tamper-resistant records.
-The distributed replication blockchain enables organizations to access and supply IoT data without need for central control and management.
-All business stakeholders can verify their individual transaction, preventing disputes and ensuring each Blockchain partner is held fully-accountable for approved roles in the overall transaction.
+The distributed replication blockchain enables organizations to access and supply IoT data without the need for central control and management.
+All business stakeholders can verify their transactions, preventing disputes, and ensuring each Blockchain partner is held fully-accountable for approved roles in the overall operation.